 Your UVP is your best leverage tool for sales and marketing.
 If your quirky personality is what wins your event deals, make sure it shows in your advertisements.
 If your UVP is the sophistication you bring to your events, make sure that’s reflected in your showroom.
 When you’re closing a sale or calling your clients to action, you should always return to your UVP.

 As your UVP is such a vital part of attracting clients, it should be in every aspect of your business.
 A disconnection between how you present your company and your UVP will only confuse and put-off your clients, so aim for cohesiveness!
 We’ve outlined some important areas where your UVP should be visible and represented:

 For example, if sophistication is part of your UVP, your delivery team should never show up wearing jeans and t-shirts; likewise, your showroom should reflect the sophisticated vibes you aim to bring to all of your events.
 Keeping all aspects of your company in line with your UVP— including the details— will create a cohesive, professional quality to everything you do.
 Your clients won’t be able to resist your expertly curated business and will call you every time they have an event!

 What’s your company’s UVP?
 Is it different than you expected?
+It could be anything from your company's sophistication, a stand-out rental (a 30 foot school bus with an 80s arcade), your customer service, good communication, unicorn rentals – anything!
 Once you understand what your clients really value from your company, you can create better ads, your sales team can work more effectively, and you can hone your business to support and find your UVP.
 That helps you achieve your goal of creating more loyal clients.
 Watch our webinar on identifying and amplifying your UVP now.